Gaokao

-The National College Entrance Examination (NCEE) (普通高等学校招生全国统一考试), commonly abbreviated as the Gaokao (高考 (Higher Exam)), is the annual nationally coordinated undergraduate admission exam in mainland China, held in early June.
-Despite the name, the exam is conducted at the provincial level, with variations determined by provincial governments, under the central coordination of the Ministry of Education of China.
+The Gaokao (高考 (Gāokǎo)), also known as the National College Entrance Examination (NCEE) and the Nationwide Unified Examination for Admissions to General Universities and Colleges, is the annual nationally-coordinated provincially-administered undergraduate admission exam in China, starting on 7 June and ending on different dates across provinces, with the latest closing on 10 June.
+Despite the name, the exam is conducted at the provincial level, with variations determined by provincial governments, under the central coordination of the Ministry of Education.

-Gaokao is required for undergraduate admissions to all higher education institutions in the country.
-It is taken by high school students at the end of their final year.
+The Gaokao is required for undergraduate admissions to all higher education institutions in the country.
+It is taken by graduating high school students at the end of their final academic year.